- The likelihood of a wound infection after surgery is between 1 and 3 percent.

-Surgical wounds can be classified into one of four categories, according to guidelines set by the American College of Surgeons.
+Surgical wounds can be classified into one of four categories.
 These categories depend on how contaminated or clean the wound is, the risk of infection, and where the wound is located on the body.

-- Class II: These wounds are considered clean-contaminated.
-Although the wound may not show signs of infection, it is at an increased risk of becoming infected.
-This can be due to its location.
+Class II: These wounds are considered clean-contaminated.
+Although the wound may not show signs of infection, it is at an increased risk of becoming infected because of its location.
 For example, surgical wounds in the gastrointestinal tract may be at a high risk of becoming infected.

-- Class III: A surgical wound in which an outside object has come in contact with the skin is classified as having a high risk of infection and considered a contaminated wound.
+Class III: A surgical wound in which an outside object has come into contact with the skin has a high risk of infection and is considered a contaminated wound.
 For example, a gunshot wound may contaminate the skin around where the surgical repair occurs.

-- Class IV: This class of wound is considered dirty-contaminated.
-They include wounds that have been exposed to fecal material.
+Class IV: This class of wound is considered dirty-contaminated.
+These include wounds that have been exposed to fecal material.

-Surgical wounds are created when a surgeon makes an incision or a cut with a surgical instrument called a scalpel.
-A wide variety of medical circumstances might require a surgery.
+Surgical wounds are created when a surgeon makes an incision or cut with a surgical instrument called a scalpel.
+A wide variety of medical circumstances require surgery.
 The size of a wound depends on the type of procedure and location on the body.

 Any surgical procedure will create a surgical wound.
-The likelihood of a surgical wound infection after surgery is between one and three percent (John Hopkins Medicine).
+The likelihood of a wound infection after surgery is between 1 and 3 percent.

-Risk factors for developing a surgical wound infection include having diabetes or a weakened immune system.
-Emergency surgeries, abdominal surgeries, and surgeries that last longer than two hours bring a higher risk of infection (John Hopkins Medicine).
+Risk factors for developing a surgical wound infection include having other medical issues, such as diabetes or a weakened immune system.
+Smokers, older adults, and people who are overweight also have an increased risk of infection.
+Emergency surgeries, abdominal surgeries, and surgeries that last longer than two hours bring a higher risk of infection, too.

 A physician can diagnose a surgical wound infection by examining the wound, assessing symptoms, or taking a culture of fluid drained from the wound.

 Treatment for a surgical wound sometimes depends on where it’s located on the body.
-Surgical dressings are normally placed over the wound.
-The surgical dressing may need to be changed regularly.
+Surgical dressings are normally placed over the wound and may need to be changed regularly.
 The skin around the surgical wound will likely need to be cleaned, often with salt water and soap.
 The wound may also need to be irrigated with salt water.
 This involves filling a syringe with salt water and spraying the skin around the wound.

 Home care for a surgical wound may involve some of the same procedures, including frequent dressing changes and cleaning.
 Over-the-counter pain medication can also reduce discomfort.
 Often, patients are discharged from the hospital before a surgical wound has completely healed.
 It is essential that patients follow all at-home care instructions.
 Following directions properly will promote healing and decrease chances of an infection.

-The prognosis for a surgical wound that is properly healing is usually good.
-Following infection-control recommendations can increase the chances that a surgical wound heals well.
+The outlook for a surgical wound that is properly healing is good.
+Following infection control recommendations can increase the chances that the wound heals well.